nryee2005/FS-Onboarding/README.md

 # Formula Slug Autonomous Onboarding Project

 ## Description
-This project takes the KMNIST dataset, which consists of images of 10 different Japanese characters, and uses a Pytorch NN to identify characters in the test set.
+This project takes the KMNIST dataset, which consists of images of 10 different Japanese characters, and uses a Pytorch NN to identify characters in the test set. hello
 ## Setup
 ```bash
 # Create environment